Today we’re bringing you the easy DIY console table plans for this DIY farmhouse style console table we just built for our new home!

 This table is also great for setting a drink while we’re sitting on the couch.

-How to build a DIY farmhouse style console table
+How to build a farmhouse console table

 This is a fairly simple build.
 This whole project can be done with a miter saw, pocket hole jig and sander.